Trump is found guilty in historic New York criminal case

 This is the first time a former or sitting U.S. president has been convicted of criminal charges.

-On Thursday, 12 New York jurors said they unanimously agreed that Trump falsified business records to conceal a $130,000 hush money payment to adult film star Stormy Daniels to influence the 2016 election.
+On Thursday, 12 New York jurors said they unanimously agreed that Trump falsified business records to conceal a $130,000 hush money payment to adult film star Stormy Daniels to influence the 2016 contest.

 The decision came after about a day and a half of deliberations.